yet-another-static-site-generator/yass/docs/details.md

   regenerate list of the site pages with `build` command.
 - Same with Atom feed, if you delete page which was in feed, you will need to edit `atom.xml` file or delete it to regenerate it with `build` command.
+- If you edit global tag (in `site.cfg` file) you will be need to stop the program and rebuild whole site with `build` command, because server can monitor only settings changes (it will not rebuild `.md` files).

 <a href="#top">^ Top</a>